 In any case and regardless of the time of year to visit Torres del Paine, you must wear warm and waterproof clothing, as weather conditions can vary greatly throughout the day.

-What to do in Torres del Paine?
+Things to do in Torres del Paine

 There is no doubt that trekking is the main activity to do in Torres del Paine, within which two circuits stand out: W Circuit and O Circuit.